-Looking ahead, it seems that after the fourth quarter performance, the sector is more optimistic for 2021.
+At the end of 2020 there had been signs that economic recovery was underway but with the extended lockdown in most of Europe during the first quarter of 2021, and against a backdrop of disruption to worldwide container shipping schedules, trade growth rates are still lower than might have been expected.
+Looking ahead, the higher figures recorded in March 2021 suggest that the second quarter results will show signs of a stronger recovery.
 However, the crisis is still far from over, and the shipping sector is still experiencing a considerable level of operational disruption, resulting in high freight rates.
-We will continue to monitor trade, using this method, and continue to report our findings.
+We will continue to monitor trade using this method, and continue to report our findings.